junxit/us-congress-bills-110/metadata.md

 - 2008-06-25 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution, as amended.
 - 2008-06-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6082-6083)
 - 2008-06-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6082-6083)
+- 2008-06-26 — Received in the Senate.
+- 2008-06-27 — Message on Senate action sent to the House.
+- 2008-06-27 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S6331-6332)
+- 2008-06-27 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S6331-6332)